-Effective operation of a volunteer program requires that there is a supportive working relationship between staff and volunteers.
-If either group does not understand the needs of the other, or if either group is distrustful of the other, the volunteer program cannot function effectively.
+Effective operation of a volunteer programme requires that there is a supportive working relationship between staff and volunteers.
+If either group does not understand the needs of the other, or if either group is distrustful of the other, the volunteer programme cannot function effectively.

 It is a primary role of the volunteer coordinator to make sure that both volunteers and staff are able to work effectively and agreeably together.

-In focusing on gaining staff support, the volunteer coordinator should concentrate on providing staff with two over-riding feelings that the involvement of volunteers by the organisation.
+In focusing on gaining staff support, the volunteer coordinator should concentrate on providing staff with two over-riding feelings about the involvement of volunteers by the organisation.
 These are:

 - A feeling of control over the process of volunteer involvement, including the ability to shape how volunteers will be involved and even the ability to not use volunteers if that is desired.